steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 Other changes needed to fix test failures MUST go into a separate commit in the same branch.

-## Handling compile/test failures
+## What if there are failures?

 * this is still a bit messy with duplicate text*

-## What if there are failures?
+*
 Be prepared to roll-back, re-iterate or code your way out of a regression.

 There may be some problem which surfaces with wider use, which can get